amient/affinity/README.md

 In all examples and for all tests, logback binding is used.

-## Avro
-        affinity.avro.schema.registry.class [FQN] (!)                                           one of ConfluentSchemaRegistry, ZookeeperSchemaRegistry or MemorySchemaRegistry from the io.amient.affinity.avro package

 ### Avro (io.amient.affinity.avro.ConfluentSchemaRegistry)
         affinity.avro.schema.registry.url [URL] (http://localhost:8081)                         Confluent Schema Registry connection base URL